-How To Use Your Cell Phone In Costa Rica
+How To Use Your Cell Phone – Costa Rica

 This post may contain affiliate links.

-Of course you want to use your cell phone in Costa Rica!
-This guide will help you navigate everything you need to know- from using your existing cell phone in Costa Rica to purchasing a Costa Rican SIM card and the answer to the question- do you even need data in Costa Rica?
+Of course, you want to use your cell phone in Costa Rica!
+This guide will help you navigate everything you need to know- from using your existing cell phone in Costa Rica to purchasing a Costa Rican SIM card to using an eSIM.

 Costa Rican flag and a phone